myTerminal/meta-presenter/README.md

 *   2_getting-started.md
 *   3_advanced-features.md

 Create a separate title slide for the presentation, start the presentation mode while viewing the file.
-For example, if the directory containing your slides contains a *title.md* file, you can run `meta-presenter-start-presentation` while having the file open in the buffer where you would like the presenation to start.
+For example, if the directory containing your slides contains a *title.md* file, you can run `meta-presenter-start-presentation` while having the file open in the buffer where you would like the presentation to start.
 When the presentation starts, you'll be taken to a buffer named *slide-show.md*.

 In order to move to the next slide press `C-c C-v`, to move back to the previous slide press `C-c C-x`.